Media Studies (MDIA)

 MDIA 4980.
 Media Studies Capstone.
 3 Hours.

 Required for all Media Studies majors.
 Students complete a culminating advanced media project that will contribute to or form a foundation for a professional portfolio that allows them to demonstrate competency in, and application of, media knowledge and skills.
 Through the capstone project students will demonstrate the achievement of the Media Studies Department Learning Objectives.
 Students will work with an instructor who approves and assesses the project. **Course Learning Outcomes (CLOs) At the successful conclusion of this course, students will be able to: 1.
 Prepare a portfolio that highlights the student's strengths to advance in a media career.
 2. Design and create a professional media project that demonstrates mastery of skills in the Media Studies program.
 Prerequisites: senior standing.
-FA, SP, SU.
+FA, SP.

 MDIA 4990R.
 Seminar in Media Studies.
 0.5-3 Hours.